andrewchambers/janet-ll/README.md

 # versioning scheme

-The package major and minor versions follow the janet releases the headers match, the package is quite strict in enforcing this, as janet does not have stability in it's API.
-The patch version does not necessarily match the janet release.
+The package major and minor versions follow the janet releases the bundled headers are compatible with.
+The patch version may, but does not necessarily match the janet release.

 # feature flags